camunda/camunda-docs/optimize/self-managed/optimize-deployment/install-and-start.md

 #### Getting started with the Optimize Docker image

 :::note
 Not all Optimize features are supported when using OpenSearch as a database.
-For a full list of the features that are now supported, please refer to the [Camunda 7](https://github.com/camunda/issues/issues/705) and [Camunda 8](https://github.com/camunda/issues/issues/635) OpenSearch features.
+For a full list of the features that are currently supported, please refer to the [Camunda 7](https://github.com/camunda/issues/issues/705) and [Camunda 8](https://github.com/camunda/issues/issues/635) OpenSearch features.
 :::

 ##### Full local setup